 Early and Forced Marriage: The legal minimum age of marriage in the country is 18 for women and men.
-Children under the age of 18 need parental authorization to marry.
+Children younger than age 18 need parental authorization to marry.

 Sexual Exploitation of Children: Child prostitution and child pornography are illegal, and authorities enforced the law.
 The minimum legal age for consensual sex is 15.